 - Androgens or male sex hormones which are C-19 steroids.

 - Estrogens or female sex hormones which are C-18 steroids.
-Ring A of steroid nucleolus is phenolic in nature and is devoid of C-19 methyl group.
+Ring A of steroid nucleolus is phenolic in nature and is devoid of the C-19 methyl group.

-- Progesterone is a C-21 steroid produced during the luteal phase of menstrual cycle and also during pregnancy.
+- Progesterone is a C-21 steroid produced during the luteal phase of the menstrual cycle and also during pregnancy.

 What are the mechanisms involved in Hormonal action?

 Before going to read this read my old notes on Hormonal Action.
-Based on mechanism of action, the hormones may be classified into two types:
+Based on the mechanism of action, the hormones may be classified into two types: